Copula Based Fusion of Clinical and Genomic Machine Learning Risk Scores for Breast Cancer Risk Stratification: Results

-Figure~\ref{fig:risk_hists} shows the distributions of the cross-validated risk scores.
-Clinical risk scores span a wide range, from nearly 0 to approximately 0.8, with fewer patients at higher risk levels.
-Genomic risk scores are more tightly grouped, with values mostly falling between 0.15 and 0.55, and a few outliers at either end.
-This difference aligns with the higher AUC for the clinical model, as clinical scores more effectively separate low- and high-risk patients, while genomic scores are more compressed.
+Figure~\ref{fig:risk_hists} shows the distributions of the cross-validated clinical and gene-expression risk scores.
+The clinical scores span a broader range, extending from very low values to approximately 0.85, while the gene-expression scores are more concentrated, with most values lying in a narrower middle range.
+This visual pattern is consistent with the stronger discrimination of the clinical model and the more compressed distribution of the gene-expression score.

+To assess whether the gene-expression result depended strongly on the number of molecular features retained, we also performed a sensitivity analysis across several feature counts.
+The random forest gene-expression model achieved ROC-AUC values of 0.707 with the top 25 features, 0.711 with the top 50, 0.718 with the top 100, 0.718 with the top 200, and 0.721 with all 489 available gene-expression features.
+These results suggest that the overall gene-expression performance was reasonably stable across a broad range of feature counts, with a slight improvement when more features were retained.

-Figure~\ref{fig:risk_scatter} shows a scatterplot of clinical and genomic risk scores, with points colored by 5-year outcome.
-The two scores are positively related: patients with higher clinical risk usually also have higher genomic risk, forming a slanted cloud of points.
-Most 5-year deaths (coded as 1) appear in the upper-right, where both scores are high, while survivors are more common in the lower-left, where both scores are low.
-This pattern leads us to use copula analysis, so we can model the joint distribution of the two scores and focus on patients who are at high risk in both.
+Figure~\ref{fig:risk_scatter} shows a scatterplot of the clinical and gene-expression risk scores, with points coloured by 5-year outcome.
+The two scores are positively associated, forming an upward-sloping cloud.
+Patients with 5-year cancer death are more commonly found toward the upper-right region, where both scores are elevated, while non-events are more concentrated toward the lower-left.
+This pattern motivates the copula analysis below, in which we model the joint distribution of the two scores directly rather than treating each score in isolation.

-Since both clinical and genomic models provide prognostic information, and their risk scores are positively related, we now examine more closely how the two scores interact using copula models.
+Since both the clinical and gene-expression models provide prognostic signal, and their risk scores are positively related, we next examine their dependence structure more formally using copula models.